 What companies should use MEDDIC?

-The MEDDIC sales methodology is known to be particularly effective in the technology sector, where there are high levels of competition and complexity, and it is being used heavily by many B2B companies.
+The MEDDIC sales methodology is known to be particularly effective in the technology sector, where there are high levels of competition and complexity, and it is being used heavily by sales organizations in B2B companies.

-However, it’s also been adopted by industries like pharmaceuticals, construction, finance, and many others with remarkable success.
+However, the sales qualification framework has also been adopted by industries like pharmaceuticals, construction, finance, and many others with remarkable success.

 MEDDIC sales methodology is best suited for businesses who have: